yiwan330445/rcc/docs/recipes.md

 They are tasks like above `tasks:` define.
 But they have two major differences compared to normal `tasks:` definitions:

-1. They are for developers at development machine, for doing development time activities and tasks.
+1. They are for developers at development machines, for doing development time activities and tasks.
 They should never be available in cloud containers, Assistants or Agents.
 Developer tools can provide support for them, but their semantics should be only valid in development context.
 2. They can be run like normal tasks, by providing `--dev` flag.
-But durng their run, all `preRunScripts:` are ignored.
-Otherwise environment is created and managed as normal tasks, but without pre-run scripts applied.
+But during their run, all `preRunScripts:` are ignored.
+Otherwise environment is created and managed as with normal tasks, but without pre-run scripts applied.

 Their primary goal is provide developers way to use same tooling to automate their development process, like normal `tasks:` provide ways to automate robot actions.
+Some examples could be common editor setups and version control repository updates.

+Currently `--dev` option is only available in `rcc run` and `rcc task run` commands.
+And when that `--dev` option is given on command line, only `devTasks:` are available for running and all normal `tasks:` are missing.
+And when that option is missing, then also `devTasks:` are invisible/missing.

 ### What is `condaConfigFile:`?